-Furthermore if these GBS women positive are left untreated one in two of their babies (about 10% of newborn) will have GBS on their skin at birth and be completely well (again called 'colonised' rather than 'infected') .
+Furthermore, if these GBS women positive are left untreated one in two of their babies (about 10% of newborns) will have GBS on their skin at birth and be completely well (again called 'colonised' rather than 'infected').
 About one in 200 of infants with GBS on their skin will be 'infected' and develop neonatal sepsis.
 This sepsis can make the baby extremely unwell including resulting in neonatal death.

 Posted by October 4, 2013 -